isabella232/bas-style-kit-jekyll-theme/docs/layout/bsk--base.md

 ## BAS Style Kit base layout

-A Style Kit specific layout which defines a basic page structure.
+A Style Kit specific layout which defines a basic content structure.
 This layout is designed for using the Style Kit as a framework/foundation rather than a prescribed template.
 It allows for more free-form designs, whilst still using the various components of the Style Kit to give consistency.

+### Head

 The [`bsk-head`](/docs/include/bsk-head.md) include defines a `<head>` element which define properties such as the required [viewport](https://style-kit.web.bas.ac.uk/start/standards-accessibility/#responsiveness-and-mobile-first) for